StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 ### Conclusion: Objective morality exists

 The conclusion follows because we have established that a) the implication holds, and that b) w is true (i.e., "some actions are worse than other actions").
-If you look at the single row in the truth table for which the implication holds and w is true, ¬a is false, and a is true.
+If you look at the single row in the truth table for which the implication holds and w is true, ¬o is false, and o is true.
 In other words, objective morality exists.

 ## Argument 2: It is possible to have a life purpose